 Back in California, Lester continued doing fieldwork and writing well into her 80s until failing eyesight took its toll.
 Her free-spirited independence and vagabond ways suffered greatly when she flunked her driver’s test just before her 90th birthday.
 And yet, despite being housebound in her Carmel Highlands home, Lester enjoyed her final decades, surrounded by family and friends, and with her contributions to botany and horticulture recognized by numerous organizations.
 In 1965, she was appointed as lifetime honorary president of the newly-founded California Native Plant Society and was honored by the American Horticultural Society in 1971 for her work in preserving California native plants; a similar award was given her in 1974 by the California Horticultural Society.

 Many have written about Lester and her life with native plants and a bibliography of those articles appears below.
-Additionally, a full and complete biography of this fascinating woman, written by her two grandsons, will appear in the UC Press reprint of her classic 1936 book, Hardy Californians.
+Additionally, a full and complete biography of this fascinating woman, written by her two grandsons, appears in the UC Press reprint of her classic 1936 book, Hardy Californians.

 Articles About Lester Rowntree

 “Lester Rowntree (1879-1979).
 Part Three: A Spirit of Keen Joy” (1995) Marie Ingram.
 Hortus. vol 9 #1. pp 69-87.